MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRoleAssignment.md

   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Members <String[]>]`: The list of ids of role member security groups.
 These are IDs from Azure Active Directory.

-ROLEDEFINITION `<IMicrosoftGraphRoleDefinition>`: The Role Definition resource.
+`ROLEDEFINITION <IMicrosoftGraphRoleDefinition>`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Description <String>]`: Description of the Role definition.
   - `[DisplayName <String>]`: Display Name of the Role definition.
   - `[IsBuiltIn <Boolean?>]`: Type of Role.
 Set to True if it is built-in, or set to False if it is a custom role definition.
-  - `[RoleAssignments <IMicrosoftGraphRoleAssignment1[]>]`: List of Role assignments for this role definition.
+  - `[RoleAssignments <IMicrosoftGraphRoleAssignment[]>]`: List of Role assignments for this role definition.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Description <String>]`: Description of the Role Assignment.
     - `[DisplayName <String>]`: The display or friendly name of the role Assignment.